 On May 5, 2004, the Company issued \$125.0 million of the Convertible Senior Debentures (the Debentures) in a private placement offering.
 The Debentures were subsequently registered in October 2004 pursuant to the registration rights agreement entered into in connection with the offering.
 In November 2006, the Company filed a post-effective amendment to deregister all unsold securities under the registration statement as the Company's obligation to maintain the effectiveness of such registration statement has expired; the SEC declared this post-effective amendment effective on November 22, 2006.
 The net proceeds from the offering, totaling approximately \$122.0 million, were used to repay a portion of the amounts outstanding under the former credit facility.
-The Debentures are general unsecured senior obligations, ranking equally in right of payment with all existing and future unsecured senior indebtedness, and senior in right of payment to any existing and future subordinated indebtedness.
+The Debentures are general unsecured senior obligations, ranking equally in right of payment with all existing and future unsecured senior indebtedness.
 The Debentures are effectively subordinated to all senior secured indebtedness and all indebtedness and liabilities of subsidiaries, including trade creditors.